 1 small cup butter, 1 cup white sugar, 1 egg beaten separately, 1 cup dates cut fine, 2 cups flour, 2 teaspoons baking powder; this makes it real stiff; roll out and put in pan.
 Bake in a moderate oven about 25 minutes. —Mrs. N. Pogue

 Mom always made her date squares extra thick and cut them in generous-sized pieces, almost coaster-sized.
-Well, I might be exaggerating a wee bit, but her squares were big.
-And so rich and good tasting!
+Well, I might be exaggerating a wee bit, but not much — her squares were big!
+And so rich and good tasting too!
 I loved them, and I know you will too.